German discounter Lidl to open first U.S. stores this summer

-BERLIN German discount supermarket group Lidl will open its first stores in the United States ahead of schedule this summer, it said on Wednesday, with plans for up to 100 stores within a year in a move that could shake up U.S. retailers.
+BERLIN Feb 15 German discount supermarket group Lidl will open its first stores in the United States ahead of schedule this summer, it said on Wednesday, with plans for up to 100 stores within a year.

 The group plans to open its first 20 stores in Virginia, North Carolina and South Carolina, it said in a statement.